knowMe228/pwncat-vl/README.md

-# pwncat
+# pwncat-vl

 [![asciicast](https://asciinema.org/a/417930.svg)](https://asciinema.org/a/417930)

+**pwncat-vl** is a community-maintained fork of [pwncat-cs](https://github.com/calebstewart/pwncat),
+revived to support **modern Python versions (3.13+)** and ensure the tool remains usable for current red team workflows.

+---

-pwncat is a post-exploitation platform ~~for Linux targets~~.
+Originally created by [@calebstewart](https://github.com/calebstewart), `pwncat` is a post-exploitation platform ~~for Linux targets~~.
 It started out as a wrapper around basic bind and reverse shells and has grown from there.
 It streamlines common red team operations while staging code from your attacker machine, not the target.

-pwncat used to only support Linux, but there has been a lot of work recently to support multiple platforms.
-Currently, there is alpha support for Windows targets.
-Please see the latest [documentation] for details on how to use pwncat with a Windows target.
+The original project has been unmaintained since 2021, and despite community interest and open pull requests, no updates were made.
+Rather than let the project fade away, this fork was created to **fix critical issues, restore compatibility, and keep contributions alive**.

+### Key changes in this fork:
+- Python **3.13 compatibility**
+- Updated dependencies for modern environments
+- Minimal but active maintenance (contributions welcome!)

+---

+### Features

 pwncat intercepts the raw communication with a remote shell and allows the user to perform automated actions on the remote host including enumeration, implant installation and even privilege escalation.

-After receiving a connection, pwncat will setup some common configurations for working with remote shells.
+After receiving a connection, pwncat will configure the remote shell:

-- Disable history in the remote shell
+- Disable shell history
 - Normalize shell prompt
 - Locate useful binaries (using `which`)
-- Attempt to spawn a pseudo-terminal (pty) for a full interactive session
+- Attempt to spawn a pseudo-terminal (pty) for full interactive sessions

-`pwncat` knows how to spawn pty's with a few different methods and will cross-reference the methods with the executables previously enumerated.
-After spawning a pty, it will setup the controlling terminal in raw mode, so you can interact in a similar fashion to `ssh`.
+`pwncat` supports multiple methods for spawning PTYs and cross-references them with available executables on the target system.
+After spawning a PTY, it sets the terminal in raw mode to mimic the behavior of an `ssh` session.

-`pwncat` will also synchronize the remote pty settings (such as rows, columns, `TERM` environment variable) with your local settings to ensure the shell behaves correctly with interactive applications such as `vim` or `nano`.
+It also synchronizes the remote PTY settings (rows, columns, `TERM`) with your local terminal to ensure proper behavior of interactive applications like `vim` or `nano`.

+---

+### Platform Support

+`pwncat` was initially Linux-only, but the original maintainers began introducing **alpha support for Windows targets**.
+This fork continues to support these efforts but does not introduce new Windows features (yet).

+---

+### Presentation

-John Hammond and I presented `pwncat` at GRIMMCon.
-Our presentation, which can be found on YouTube [here](https://www.youtube.com/watch?v=CISzI9klRkw).
+John Hammond and Caleb Stewart presented `pwncat` at GRIMMCon.
+You can find the video here: [YouTube link](https://www.youtube.com/watch?v=CISzI9klRkw).
-This video demonstrates an early version of the API and interface.
-Please refer to the documentation for up to date usage and API documentation!
+This shows an early version \u2014 for current details, refer to this repository.

-pwncat [documentation] is being built out on Read the Docs.
-Head there for the latest usage and development documentation!

-**pwncat requires Python 3.9+ on Linux**
+---

+### Requirements

+- Python **3.9 to 3.13+**
+- Linux (primary support)
+- pip / virtualenv recommended

+---

+### Documentation

+Official documentation for the original project was hosted on Read the Docs.
+This fork does not (yet) include RTD integration, but usage remains very similar.
+Updated instructions are in progress.

+---

+## Disclaimer
+This fork is not affiliated with the original author.
+It exists solely to keep a useful tool alive,
+with full respect and credit given to the original work.
+Contributions are welcome, and maintenance is ongoing as time permits.

 ## Installation